 Developing Asia also needs to address high levels of informal employment through enhancing productivity and facilitating integration of the under-employed into the formal economy.
 Fiscally responsible social protection schemes and increased financial inclusion, based on experiences in other emerging markets and OECD countries, could also be useful.

 The third element is integration.
 Regional integration can help provide new and diversified external market opportunities on both the supply and demand side, through expanded production networks and consumption choices.
 This is particularly relevant for Central Asia with its strategic location in the middle of the Eurasian continent and the dynamic RICE economies.
 Since we are here at the 12th CAREC Ministerial Conference, let me share a few thoughts on regional cooperation, CAREC, and ADB’s approach.

-IV.
 Regional cooperation and CAREC

 ADB has a great deal of experience with regional cooperation in Asia and the Pacific.
 For more than two decades, we have been supporting regional cooperation initiatives like the CAREC Program.
 ADB’s success in building regional cooperation and integration has been based on investment-led initiatives that bring countries together through infrastructure connectivity.
 Going forward, we should build momentum for further cooperation in more complex areas, such as institutional and policy reforms.

 Since its inception, the CAREC Program has undertaken investment projects in excess of $22 billion.
 Your hard work and commitment, along with that of development partners present here today, has helped the CAREC Program quickly break down barriers and reap benefits of cooperation and integration, particularly in infrastructure and trade facilitation.

 The CAREC Program continues to make steady progress in priority sectors.
 Road construction in the CAREC corridors exceeded targets by 2012.
 Trade openness continues to improve and trade regimes have been simplified, supported by knowledge sharing and capacity building initiatives.